apache/airflow/docs/apache-airflow/security/security_model.rst

 ..........................

 Airflow doesn't support unauthenticated users by default.
 If allowed, potential vulnerabilities must be assessed and addressed by the Deployment Manager.
+However, there are exceptions to this.
+The ``/health`` endpoint responsible to get health check updates should be publicly accessible.
+This is because other systems would want to retrieve that information.
+Another exception is the ``/login`` endpoint, as the users are expected to be unauthenticated to use it.

 Capabilities of authenticated UI users
 --------------------------------------